FailAcademy/learning/adp-london/_lessons/week-09/02-git-for-teams.md

 ## Learning Objectives

 - Create a feature branch and use it to work on a feature.
-- Submit a pull request to a production branch from a feature branch.
+- Submit a pull request to a develop branch from a feature branch.
 - Explore strategies for working with and maintaining repos with many branches.

 ---